NikhilNayak-debug/OSFT/README.md

 ## 🛠️ Training on Benchmark Datasets

-To process your data and run training on any benchmark using the OSFT method with a lightweight and efficient trainer, see the [Mini Trainer README](./mini_trainer/README.md).
+To process your data and run training on any benchmark using the OSFT method with a lightweight and efficient trainer, see the Mini Trainer README at ./mini_trainer/README.md.